 It is a peptide hormone produced in the S cells of the duodenum, which are located in the intestinal glands.
 In humans, the secretin peptide is encoded by the SCT gene.

 Secretin helps regulate the pH of the duodenum by inhibiting the secretion of gastric acid from the parietal cells of the stomach and stimulating the production of bicarbonate from the ductal cells of the pancreas.

-It also stimulates the production of bile by the liver, bile emulsifies fats from the diet in the duodenum so that the pancreatic lipase can act on them.
+It also stimulates bile production by the liver; bile emulsifies fats from the diet in the duodenum so that the pancreatic lipase can act on them.

 Secretin is initially synthesized as a 120-amino acid precursor protein known as prosecretin.

-This precursor contains an N-terminal signal peptide, spacer, secretin itself (residues 28-54) and a C-terminal peptide of 72 amino acids.
+This precursor contains an N-terminal signal peptide, spacer, secretin (residues 28-54), and a C-terminal peptide of 72 amino acids.

 Production and secretion:

 Secretin is synthesized in cytoplasmic secretory granules of S cells, which are found mainly in the mucosa of the duodenum and smaller amounts in the jejunum of the small intestine.

 This is released into the circulation and intestinal lumen in response to a low duodenal pH that varies between 2 and 4.5 depending on the species; the acidity is due to the hydrochloric acid in the chyme that enters the duodenum from the stomach through the pyloric sphincter.